raspibolt/raspibolt/guide/bonus/bitcoin/fulcrum.md

 ### Add banner to Fulcrum server (For fun!)

 You can get creative when making your server banner, for example creating your own [ASCII art](https://patorjk.com/software/taag/#p=display&f=Slant&t=Fulcrum).
-In [Fulcrum docs](https://github.com/cculianu/Fulcrum/blob/master/doc/fulcrum-example-config.conf#:~:text=%23%20server%20banner%20text%20file%20-%20'banner') you can find additional info about making a banner.
+In [Fulcrum docs](https://github.com/cculianu/Fulcrum/blob/master/doc/fulcrum-example-config.conf) you can find additional info about making a banner in the "# Server banner text file - 'banner'" section.

 * Create and open "banner.txt" file inside Fulcrum directory